vackosar/vackosar.github.io/_posts/2021-12-29-DeepMinds-RETRO-Transformer-Model.md

 - each value is two consecutive chunks (128 tokens)
 - each key is the first chunk from its value (first 64 tokens)
 - each key is time-averaged BERT embedding of the first chunk
-- key-vectors stored in k-nearest neighbors (similarity) [ScaNN db](https://github.com/google-research/google-research/tree/master/scann)
+- key-vectors stored in k-nearest neighbors (kNN using similarity) [ScaNN db](https://github.com/google-research/google-research/tree/master/scann)
 - db stores entire MassiveText train set during evaluation
   - training on 600B train subset
   - test set leakage into train set is controlled via a 13-gram Jaccard similarity